mkodali37/PhotoSite-R-AWS-/README.md

-# README
+# Photo Site

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A demonstration of Ruby on Rails photo site based on Amazon EC2 and S3.

+## Environment

-* Ruby version
+* Ruby version 2.7.2
+* Rails 6.1.1

+## Configuration

+Inorder to apply Amazon s3 service, the amazon credentials needs to be placed at ```~/.aws/credentials```.
+The needed information are:
+1. aws_access_key_id
+2. aws_secret_access_key

+## To do

-* System dependencies
+* Models Generation

-* Configuration
+* Controllers generation

-* Database creation
+* Routes setting

-* Database initialization
+* Views arrangement

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Amazon-s3-related configuration

-* ...
+* DockerFile aggregation